 11th and 12th June were much anticipated days for the Unscene Suffolk Drama group.
 Not only did we get to meet up in person for the first time in over a year, but we also spent the two days recording our script of The Mystery of Syleham Manor.
-A script we’ve had in our possession since January 2020!
+A script written for us by brilliant playwright, Pat Whymark, we’ve had in our possession since January 2020!

 We were made to feel very welcome at our recording space at The Hold, which is part of the University of Suffolk and Suffolk Archives, where we had a dedicated space to use for the two days.
 Outside the recording studio was a breakout room where seats were arranged at a distance and in certain ‘bubbles’ so that we limited the amount of movement and contact made within the room.
 Whilst a necessary precaution in order to keep everyone safe and of course comply with government guidelines, it wasn’t easy to ‘keep the noise down’ when recording when you haven’t seen one another in 15 months and the seats were at a distance across the room!
 I would like to say that after some early hushes the cast cottoned on quickly and saved the catch ups for breaks and lunch.